-Students who want a broad MBA experience can choose the general learning track, which provides a more diverse understanding of various business concepts, such as financial management, organizational behavior, entrepreneurship and more.
-Rather than limiting part- or full-time students to selective courses in one focus area, they can pick and choose the ones that most interest them.
-As a result, they can learn about the core concepts of each focused learning track, from accounting and finance to supply chain management.
+Students who want a broad MBA experience can choose this track, which provides a more diverse understanding of various business concepts, such as financial management, organizational behavior, entrepreneurship and more.
+Rather than having part- or full-time students select courses in one focus area, they can pick and choose those that interest them most.
+As a result, students can learn about the core concepts of each focused learning track, from accounting and finance to supply chain management.

-The cross-functionality of a general MBA degree is ideal for students who don’t want a narrow focus but have an interest in honing their leadership abilities.
-With the varied skills and knowledge gained throughout the experience, you can be a well-rounded, multi-skilled business professional who can work in multiple industries.
+The cross-functionality of a general MBA degree is ideal for students who have an interest in honing their leadership abilities on a wide scale.
+With the varied skills and knowledge gained throughout the experience, students become well-rounded, multi-skilled business professionals who can work in multiple industries.

-No matter which track meets your business interests, you can expect the same favorable outcomes of previous Smith graduates.
-According to data obtained from a 2018 survey, the average base compensation for Smith graduates is $98,629.
-What’s more, many accepted roles at major companies like Under Armour, CSX, AT&T, Marriott and CareFirst BlueCross BlueShield.
+No matter which track meets your business interests, you can expect the same favorable outcomes that previous Smith graduates have achieved.
+According to data obtained from a 2018 survey, the average base compensation for Smith graduates was $98,629.
+Many accepted roles at major companies such as Under Armour, CSX, AT&T, Marriott and CareFirst BlueCross BlueShield.

 Of course, the online master’s program you choose will have a significant impact on how fulfilling an MBA experience you receive.
 On your end, however, hard work, time commitment and effective time management will influence how much you can retain and apply from the learning experience.
-What’s more, developing a solid idea of your goals before enrolling will help you choose the right higher education program—and get the most out of the online experience once enrolled.
+What’s more, developing a solid idea of your goals before enrolling will help you choose the right higher education program — and get the most out of your online experience.